18F/handbook/_pages/parked/promotions-parked.md

 #### Still have questions?

-Reach out to Gaydell Gould (contact information can be found by searching the [staff directory](https://insite.gsa.gov/portal/staffDirectory/searchInsiteStaffDirectory)) or by reaching out to [#talent](https://gsa-tts.slack.com/messages/talent).
+Reach out to Lakita Rivero (contact information can be found by searching the [staff directory](https://insite.gsa.gov/portal/staffDirectory/searchInsiteStaffDirectory)) or by reaching out to [#talent](https://gsa-tts.slack.com/messages/talent).